 The Serbian parallel system

-Finally, the corona crisis has made acute the question of Prishtina’s limited control over the Kosovo Serb population and particularly the four Serb-majority municipalities in the north of Kosovo.
-On 3 April, after a rapid increase in the number of registered infections and the first deadly victim in North Kosovo, it was decided that the municipalities of North Mitrovica and Zvečan would be put under quarantine, meaning that all in- and outcoming traffic was banned.
+Finally, the corona crisis has heightened awareness of the acute question of Prishtina’s limited control over the Kosovo Serb population, particularly the four Serb-majority municipalities in the north of Kosovo.
+On 3 April, after a rapid increase in the number of registered infections and the first fatality in North Kosovo, it was decided that the municipalities of North Mitrovica and Zvečan would be put under quarantine, meaning that all in- and outcoming traffic was banned.
 Although the government of Kurti claims that the decision was taken in full coordination with Prishtina, Thaçi and his PDK quickly expressed concerns that the central government has given up all authority in the North of Kosovo and was letting Serbia use the corona crisis to strengthen its parallel structures in Kosovo and take full control over the territories in the north.

-Such claims are not without ground, as the measures to address the corona virus are ethnopolitically divided, just like Kosovo itself.
+Such claims are not unfounded, as the measures to address the corona virus are ethnopolitically divided, just like Kosovo itself.
 Serbia sends medical assistance and expertise to the Serb-majority municipalities in Kosovo, where it runs health facilities anyway.
 The Serbian Office for Kosovo and Metohija coordinates the registration of infections in Serb-majority municipalities and reports on a daily basis on statistical data for the Kosovo Serb community.
-Those with serious symptoms are taken for treatment to Niš, Kragujevac or Belgrade, but this again is common practice among Kosovo Serbs, who have an extreme aversion to Kosovo Albanian health care.
-The corona crisis has thus made acutely apparent the limited authority of Prishtina in Kosovo Serb parts of Kosovo, regardless of all measures taken to integrate Serbian parallel systems into Kosovar structures under the Brussels Dialogue.
+Those with serious symptoms are taken to Niš, Kragujevac or Belgrade for treatment, but this again is common practice among Kosovo Serbs, who have an extreme aversion to Kosovo Albanian health care.
+The corona crisis has thus made acutely apparent the limited authority of Prishtina in Kosovo Serb parts of Kosovo, regardless of all measures taken to integrate parallel Serbian systems into Kosovar structures under the Brussels Dialogue.

 Featured Image: Agron Beqiri via Wikimedia Commons / CC BY-SA 3.0